PUBLIC HEALTH IN CHINA

 HOUSING & MEALS

 Students on all NU-IPD programs in Beijing live in the Zhong Guan Xin Yuan international dormitory in shared suites.
-Rooms are air-conditioned and furnished.
-Group lunches with language instructors are provided each weekday, but students are responsible for breakfasts and dinners.
+Rooms are air-conditioned and furnished, and Internet is available via Ethernet connection.
+Group lunches are provided on weekdays, but students are responsible for breakfasts and dinners.

 The Great Wall

-Summer 2013 Program Fee= $6,750, which includes tuition, housing, program-related excursions, some meals, visa, and HTH health insurance.
-Students should also budget $810 for the Study Abroad Administrative Fee, about $2,500 for international airfare, and approximately $2,000 for books and discretionary expenses, including meals, non-program transportation, and incidentals.
+Summer 2014 Program Fee= $7,000, which includes tuition, housing, program-related excursions, some meals, visa, and HTH Worldwide health insurance.
+Students should also budget $850 in fees, about $2,500 for international airfare, and approximately $2,200 for books and discretionary expenses, including meals, non-program transportation, personal travel, and incidentals.